cepthomas/Notr/README.md

 - Lists
 - Tables

-- See `notr-spec.ntr` for an example of the features.
+- See [The spec](files/notr-spec.ntr) for an example of the features.
 Looks like this (sorry about the colors...):

 ![Some](files/ex1.jpg)